 Harvesters call it ricing, or picking, but the latter is a bit of a misnomer.
-Flick a stalk of ripe rice with your finger and tan and purple kernels will shower onto your lap, no picking required.
+Flick a stalk of ripe rice with your finger and tan and purple kernels will shower onto your lap, no picking er, Tony and Rick have learned a few things about harvesting a finicky crop that ranges from bountiful to abysmal.